nlfiedler/elm_base/README.md

 },
 ```

-The `outputFolder` setting, which is relative to the `elmFolder`, is `vendor` for several reasons.
+The `outputFolder` setting, which is relative to the `elmFolder` path, is `vendor` for several reasons.
 First, it is automatically compiled and included before the `app.js` code.
 Second, there is no need to `require` or `import` the Elm generated JavaScript in `app.js` in order to use it.
 While it is possible to use the other approach, the first time `brunch build` is run, it produces an error with regards to the `import` of the JavaScript file that does not yet exist.

 Replace the "marketing" `div` in `index.html.eex` with the following (partly just to eliminate some boilerplate, and also to keep the tests working with minimal changes):